8 Types of Self-Care for Caregivers: Which Help Most?

 Some examples include: enriching our minds with books and documentaries, broadening our skills, and trying new things.

-For me, podcasts became a platform I replied upon.
-I could search for the topic and obtain the training I needed at a particular moment while driving to work or taking a walk.
+For me, podcasts became a platform I relied upon.
+I could search for the topic and access the training I needed at a moment's notice while driving to work or taking a walk.

 In 2017, I launched the Happy Healthy Caregiver podcast.
-This podcast spotlights real family caregivers sharing how to be happy and healthy while caring for others.
+This podcast spotlights real family caregivers who share how to stay happy and healthy while caring for others.

-Each of the hundred-plus episodes of the Happy Healthy Caregiver podcast include tried-and-true coping strategies, practical systems, and self-care strategies.
+Each of the hundred-plus episodes of the Happy Healthy Caregiver podcast includes tried-and-true coping strategies, practical systems, and self-care strategies.

 Professional self-care is about sharing your strengths and gifts, defining boundaries, and developing strategies to minimize stress

-Burnout from our careers is a familiar concept, and burnout from caregiving is very similar.
+Burnout in our careers is a familiar concept, and burnout in caregiving is similar.

 Professional self-care is about sharing your strengths and gifts with the world.
 It’s also about defining boundaries and developing strategies to minimize stress, so you live a well-rounded life and avoid burnout.

-If you are a working caregiver, scheduling times for rest is also a component of self-care.
+If you are a working caregiver, scheduling time for rest is also part of self-care.
 There are no awards for not using your lunch breaks or your vacation time.

 Using your employee benefits can help you recharge.
-Many companies offer Employee Assistance Programs offering counseling and dependent services.
+Many companies offer Employee Assistance Programs that provide counseling and dependent care services.

 For example, when my husband and I were squeezed in the sandwich generation, we discussed a system that worked best for us – a dual working family.

-There were so many different calendars for school, sports, work travel, wellness appointments, and our family events.
-So, we created one digital family calendar and committed to putting everything on it right away.
+There were so many different calendars for school, sports, work, travel, wellness appointments, and our family events.
+We created a digital family calendar and committed to entering everything on it immediately

 This system helped us collaborate better and gave us confidence that we were exactly where we needed to be.